Edwardsburgh/Cardinal: Mainsville

 Mainsville, Ontario, is a rural community situated around the intersection of Brouseville and Wynands roads.
 Around the time of its settlement the community was referred to as both Main's Corners and Raney's Corners, after two families which had both established homes at near the intersection.

 In the early 1800s, the Mainsville area began to be settled by a few families who established homes and farms around what would become the community's main intersection.
 The settlement expanded slowly into the 1830s and 1840s, at which point the community began to recognize the need for services such as a church and school.

 In 1835, a Presbyterian congregation had formed in Mainsville and part of the Spencerville charge and a church was constructed of log shortly after.
 Services were conducted by a pastor who also gave services at Spencerville and Cardinal.
 By the 1860s, the primitive log structure serving as the Presbyterian church was in need of upgrades or replacement.
 In 1865, the Raney family donated a portion of land on the northwest corner of the main intersection to hold a new Presbyterian church, which was to be called St James Presbyterian Church.
 In the late 1800s, the church separated from Spencerville to join the Cardinal charge; drive sheds were built behind the church for the congregation.
 The Presbyterian church closed in 1967 as membership declined and the building was converted into a home.
 Later into the settlement, in 1870, a Methodist church was built on land purchased from the Main family.
 This church drew large crowds to its early services however few residents became members; by 1878 the congregation consisted of 50 people.
 The Mainsville Methodist Church was demolished and replaced in 1893, with drive sheds being built to accompany the church.
 After the church union in 1925, the church became the Mainsville United Church until its closure in 1971.
 This church also became a private home.

 The first school in Mainsville was established early, around 1844.
 This log schoolhouse, located on land leased by the Main family, was used until 1860 when it was replaced by a more practical stone schoolhouse situated across the road from the old one.
-Mainsville was designated its own school section, #9, with the school's name recorded as S.S. #9 Mainsville School.
+Mainsville was designated its own school section, No. 9, with the school's name recorded as S.S.
+No. 9 Mainsville School.
 In later years, the school became known simply as the Mainsville Public School.
 In 1961, the school was closed and pupils were bussed to a newer, larger school in Johnstown.
 The stone schoolhouse became a private home.